attack68/rateslib/docs/source/z_convexityrisk.rst

 ****************************************************************

 Common risk frameworks that I have experienced, used :class:`~rateslib.instruments.STIRFuture` prices to construct IR *Curves* at the short end.
-However they typically did so by implying a direct curve rate from the future's price, and then adding a convexity adjustment as a parameter, manually.
+However, they typically do so by implying a direct curve rate from the futures' prices, adding a convexity adjustment as a parameter, manually.

-When portfolio managers want to know their delta sensitivity versus the convexity parameter itself they can simply add up the number of *STIRFuture* contracts they have and compare versus swaps.
-This is trivial to do, but, it does not provide a *complete* risk sensitivity framework, or :class:`~rateslib.solver.Solver` - it requires thos extra steps.
-What this page shows is how to create a *Solver* for the first 2-years of the
-*Curve* including convexity instruments so that risk against :class:`~rateslib.instruments.IRS` (and/or any other relevant *Instruments*) can be actively calculated.
+When portfolio managers want to know their delta sensitivity versus the convexity parameter itself, they can simply add up the number of *STIRFuture* contracts they have and compare versus swaps.
+This is trivial to do, but, it does not provide an *automatic* and *complete* risk sensitivity framework, or :class:`~rateslib.solver.Solver`: it requires those extra steps.
+What this page demonstrates is how to create a *Solver* for the first 2-years of the *Curve* including convexity instruments so that risk against :class:`~rateslib.instruments.IRS` (and/or any other relevant *Instruments*) can be actively calculated.